 The main floor features a large 21’x24′ great room and opens up into the kitchen.
 To the one side of the great room is a small sitting area.
-On the opposite side is the spacious master bedroom suite and two guest bedrooms with a shared bathroom is located on the right-hand side.
+On the opposite side is the spacious master bedroom suite.
+Two guest bedrooms with a shared bathroom is also located on the right-hand side.
 While the main living is on the first floor, there is an open 24’x24′ loft on the second floor which is a great flexible space that the homeowners will have.
-The loft offers a gorgeous view looking through the timbers and out to the lake.
+The loft offers a gorgeous view, looking through the timbers and out to the lake.
 The home design also features a walk-out basement.
-It’s designed as unfinished space but could easily accommodate additional guest bedrooms.
+It’s designed as an unfinished space but could easily accommodate additional guest bedrooms.

 A Day In The Shop

 Perhaps the most exciting part for many homeowners is to see their timber frame home being crafted in our shop.
 The Douglas Fir timbers start out by being planned on our Hundegger planer.
 Nex, the timbers are ready to be cut using our Hundegger K2.
 The K2 is an amazing CNC machine that cuts the timbers to size and cuts the joinery.
 After each timber goes through the K2, our craftsmen fine-tune the joinery using chisels and there is also some hand sanding that is done to perfect the smoothness.
 After the handwork is done on the timbers, we often apply a clear coat of tung oil, which helps to bring out the grain of the wood and adds a protective layer to the timber.
 Below is a collage showcasing this timber frame in production!

 The Timber Frame Raising